wollmannbruno/blog/content/posts/2023/network-object-thy-name-is-contentious/index.md

 [^logical]: I don't know if Spock would consider this approach to be logical or not.

-Redundancy and high availability can also be considered a function.
+Redundancy and high availability can also be considered functions.
 For devices that can work in pairs, such as firewalls, load balancers, and MLAG switches, ending the hostnames with `-1` and `-2` is a common practice.
 For clustering technologies that support more than two devices, or independent devices that take on more load when other like-systems are down, the numeric suffix on the hostname increases as needed.
 Clustered firewalls and multiple spine switches in a spine/leaf DC fabric are examples where redundancy can grow beyond two devices.
 Letters can also be used to designate redundant members of a group, but require more mental math, so I stick with numbers.

 #### Object Oriented